Austinuc/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 10-love_exponent_breath | Prints arithmetic operation of powers, by raising BREATH var to the power of LOVE var 11-binary_to_decimal | Converting from base 2 to base 10 with bash script 12-combinations | Prints all possible combinations of lower case letters from 'a' to 'z' omitting 'oo' and sorted alphabetically
+13-print_float | Prints a given number to two decimal places